Marie Decca: Career

+Decca was very successful in concerts and festivals in England and France; her performance in Europe in 1886 were characterized as "triumphant".
+In December 1889 she was a soloist with the Boston Symphony Orchestra under Arthur Nikisch for the grand opening of Lincoln Music Hall in Washington, D.C.
 Her first appearance in Boston, on February 5, 1891, at the Operatic Festival in the Music Hall, was also a triumph, the press being unanimous in enthusiastic admiration of Decca's wonderful execution.

 As "Nellie Marie Decca", she was successful at the great Chautauqua Assembly in 1891, receiving the beautiful "Chautauqua Salute" from ten thousand people.
 Since then, she was engaged by the leading Chautauqua assemblies all over the U.S. Decca accompanied the United States Marine Band on its concert tour through the country in 1891.
 She accompanied them again in 1892 on their Western tour, and created a furor in every city, her reception on the Pacific Coast being a continuous ovation.
 Her singing engagements in 1892 also included Cincinnati and Pittsburgh.
 The Legislatures of two different States, Ohio and Kentucky, adjourned for the purpose of listening to Decca's singing.

 Decca was a member of the Daughters of the American Revolution.